chainguard-dev/malcontent/README.md

 It's worth noting that none of the "CRITICAL" findings, except for the `evasnion/xor/user_agent`, would have been found pre-3CX compromise.
 The diff mode is designed to surface subtle unexpected changes that you might not have an explatanion for, such as "why does `libffmpeg.dylib` need access to `chown`?

+Useful flags:

 * `--format=markdown`: output in markdown for use in GitHub Actions
 * `--min-file-risk=critical`: only show diffs for critical-level changes
 * `--quantity-increases-risk=false`: disable the heuristics that increase file criticality due to result frequency

 ### Scan

+malcontent can also be used as a simple malware scanner, albeit more paranoid than anything else in open-source:

 ![scan screenshot](./images/scan.png)